jreisinger/terms/terms.md

 ## nil

-in Go is an untyped identifier that represents the lack of a value for pointers and pointer types (slices, maps, functions, channels, interfaces).
+in Go is an untyped identifier that represents the lack of a value for pointer types (e.g. *int) and types implemented with pointers (slices, maps, functions, channels, interfaces).
 Unlike NULL in C, nil is not another name for 0; you can't convert it back and forth with a number.

 ## parallelism